-Results for the six multi-increment samples collected in the 100-m × 100-m area chosen at the Emerson Lake Range are presented in Table 12.
+Results for the six multi-increment samples collected in the $100\text{-m} \times 100\text{-m}$ area chosen at the Emerson Lake Range are presented in Table 12.
 RDX, TNT, and HMX were detected in all six samples.
 No other energetic compounds were detected in any of the six samples, not even 2ADNT and 4ADNT, which are almost always detected when TNT is present at concentrations in this range.
 It may be that the very arid nature of this site limits the rate of formation of these environmental transformation products.
-Possibly 2ADNT and 4ADNT would have been detected at low concentration if the samples with relatively high TNT concentrations had been subjected to GC-ECD analysis, but the high concentrations of several of the other analytes would have caused potential instrumental difficulties.
+Possibly 2ADNT and 4ADNT would have been detected at low concentration if the samples with relatively high TNT concentrations had been subjected to GC-ECD analysis, but the high concentration difficulties.